Welcome to the weekly Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 All you need to do is press the lever on the side to charge it up.
 The 3 LEDs are good enough to help you find your way around in the dark.
 I have been using mine constantly all week with no issues.
 Mine is blue because at the time I bought it, it was cheaper.
-Right now, the price on the yellow one is better – only $2.81 with free shipping.
+Right now, the price on the yellow one is better – with free shipping.

 Here is this week’s giveaway.